-Depending on the size and the scope of the deal and the culture of the organisation you're hoping to influence, that means either talking to anyone and everyone (extremely time-consuming) or researching who's who in order to determine who is powerful enough to bring your plans to a shuddering halt if they say No.
+Depending on the size and scope of the deal and the culture of the organisation you're hoping to influence, that means either talking to anyone and everyone (extremely time-consuming) or researching in advance who's who in order to determine who needs to say yes or is powerful enough to bring your plans to a shuddering halt if they say No.

 What to Do?

-If the decision you're seeking is that big and the impact for your company is that great, then you will need to have covered all the bases with the right message to the right people at the right time.
+If the decision you're seeking is that big and the impact for your company is that great, then you will need to have covered all the bases with the right message to the right people at the right time via the right channel.

-But as a team of 1, you cannot possibly do it all on your own.
+As a team of 1, you probably cannot do it all on your own.